LON - YYZ

 What is the cheapest month to fly from London to Toronto Pearson Intl Airport?

-The cheapest month for flights from London to Toronto Pearson Intl Airport is November, where tickets cost £390 on average.
-On the other hand, the most expensive months are August and July, where the average cost of tickets is £655 and £641 respectively.
+The cheapest month for flights from London to Toronto Pearson Intl Airport is February, where tickets cost £372 (return) on average.
+On the other hand, the most expensive months are August and December, where the average cost of round-trip tickets is £563 and £558 respectively.

 How far in advance should I book a flight from London to Toronto Pearson Intl Airport?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from London to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from London to Toronto Pearson Intl Airport, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 Good to know - Cheap tickets from London to Toronto Pearson Airport

-When to book flights from London to Pearson Intl
+When to book flights from London to Toronto

 Are your dates flexible?
-Find out the best times to travel from London to Pearson Intl based on our flight data from the last year.
+Find out the best times to travel from London to Toronto based on our flight data from the last year.
 Discover the cheapest month and even day to fly.

 Estimated return price